CBID2/100-Days-of-Open-Source/progress-tracker.md

 # Day 32

 - **Project**: [OpenSauced/Intro](https://intro.opensauced.pizza/#/)
 - **Description**: I added more changes to the intro course.
-See [the description in yesterday's entry](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/progress-tracker.md#day-31)for context.
+See [the description in yesterday's entry] (https://github.com/CBID2/100-Days-of-Open-Source/blob/main/progress-tracker.md#day-31)for context.
 - **Tasks completed**: I wanted to translate the sidebars to French.
 - **Challenges faced**: The translation would not appear in the deployed version of the pull request.Hopefully, I or my partner can solve it tomorrow.
 - **Resources used**: Google Translate